yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### What made you and the team came up with the idea of NUSMods and NUSWhispers?
 I think its really great to code for good and fulfilling stuff rather than coding for corporate means

 I didn't come up with NUSMods.
 [Beng](https://nusmods.com/team) did.
-I helped to build features, recruit members into the team, and also started the v3 rewrite which is the one you are using now.
-Most of the credit would go to [Yi Jiang](https://www.github.com/ZhangYiJiang), [Li Kai](https://www.github.com/li-kai) and [E-Liang](https://www.github.com/taneliang) for the current version though.
-Shout-out to [Christopher Goh](https://www.github.com/chrisgzf) for taking the helm now.
-Joining NUSMods was one of the best decisions in my life, as impacted the lives of so many students (I daresay above 100k), learnt so much from working on it (it's a relatively complex web application), and it helped me grow my network of like-minded individuals.
+I helped to build features (my favorite being theming and dark mode), recruit members into the team, and also started the v3 rewrite which is the one you are using now.
+Most of the credit would go to [Yi Jiang](https://www.github.com/ZhangYiJiang), [Li Kai](https://www.github.com/li-kai) and [E-Liang](https://www.github.com/taneliang) for the current version.
+NUSMods code base isn't exactly that big, but it took us over a year of work to rewrite it on a modern stack.

+Shout-out to [Christopher Goh](https://www.github.com/chrisgzf) for taking the helm now!
+Joining NUSMods was one of the best decisions in my life, as impacted the lives of so many students (I daresay above 100k), learnt so much from working on it (it's a relatively complex web application), and it helped me grow my network of like-minded individuals. **We need more people to contribute so that the project can live on.** Notice that the NUSMods core team (and alumni) have pretty zai backgrounds?
+Correlation or causation?
+Maybe both.

 I came up with the idea for NUSWhispers but I didn't write much code for it.
 I was tutor for a web development course (CP3101B) back in 2015 and I proposed that idea to some students.
 I'm glad they did a darn good job of it.
 Back then I wanted to create a platform that could connect and help students around the school and the idea of an anonymous platform/page sounded like fun.